 If you are tired of living with contact lenses and eyeglasses but are not a good candidate for LASIK, PRK laser surgery may be a good match for you.
 This procedure is similar to LASIK, with a few differences, and can significantly improve your vision!
 Our team of skilled eye care specialists has the skills and expertise to help you improve your vision for the better.

-Photorefractive keratectomy (PRK) is a form of laser eye surgery that correct refractive vision errors.
+Photorefractive keratectomy (PRK) is a form of laser eye surgery that corrects nearsightedness, farsightedness, or astigmatism.
 It does this by changing the shape of the cornea, which is responsible for bending light to the center of the retina.
-Refractive errors occur when the shape of the cornea causes the refraction to be off-center.
+Refractive errors occur when the shape of the cornea causes focused light to not land on the retina, or the eye is too long or short..
 This treatment was the original refractive laser surgery and can be a great option for patients who are not ideal candidates for LASIK or other laser eye surgeries.

 PRK can be used to correct the following: